 Appointment: Full-time, tenure track position; begins Fall 2018

 We are seeking a doctorally-prepared occupational therapist to teach in our Masters of Science entry level occupational therapy program with plans to transition to the OTD in the near future.
 Teaching in our post-professional clinical doctorate program may be included, depending on the expertise of the successful candidate.
 Primary expertise desired in adult neurological intervention.

-Preference given to those with expertise in the following:
+Primary expertise in neurological treatment sought, with preference given to those who also have expertise in the following:

 - Upper extremity orthopedics

 - OT fundamentals (occupation-based theory, history/philosophy, documentation, therapeutic use of self, interview, measurement, and testing)